 Instead of waiting until the end of the short trivia quiz to reveal the right answers, Columbia decided to educate their audience as each person moves through the quiz.
 They even include additional fun facts!

 While some college students have a clear idea of what major they want to pursue, many find themselves in a self-discovery phase.
 This is especially true for younger students who might not have declared a major yet.

 Use a career quiz to help these students explore new career opportunities.
 Inside these quizzes, you can assess a student’s skill set, interests, and working style preferences.
 As students self-select their answers, they’ll be able to choose a path forward and increase their self-awareness.

 There’s a reason why career aptitude tests and personality quizzes are so popular!
-People like to know that their skills and talents are being utilized in their career.
+People like to know that their career utilizes their skills and talents.
 The more confident students feel in their choice of major, the more likely they will be to stick with the major throughout college and complete their college program of choice.

 These career quizzes can help students:

 Your quiz may help a student unlock discoveries that could change the trajectory of their lives!
 That’s how powerful a career quiz can be.
 Let’s dig into the different uses for these kinds of quizzes.